Recurrence Relations of the Hypergeometric-type functions on the quadratic-type lattices: Introduction

 \section{Introduction}

-The $q$-special functions, particularly, $q$-polynomials have an increasing interest in the last years.
-In particular, $q$-polynomials on the $q$-linear lattices have been considered firstly, after the study by Hahn in 1949 (see e.g. \cite{ran2, RC2} and references therein).
-In 1983 these functions were studied by Nikiforov and Uvarov who started from the second order linear difference equation of hypergeometric type that such a kind of functions satisfy and then this theory is developed by several authors (see e.g. \cite{RAC, RM, ARS, ks, NSU, sus1, sus2}).
-Moreover, $q$-polynomials on the $q$-quadratic lattices are of particular interest in the recent studies (see e.g. \cite{RR1, RR2, RYR, ks, NSU, sus1, sus2}) since they are the most general orthogonal families from which all the other hypergeometric orthogonal polynomials can be obtained.
-Such polynomials are the solutions of the second order difference equation of hypergeometric type defined on the $q$-quadratic lattices.
+Hypergeometric functions have been studied by many researchers \cite{NSU, sus1, sus2}, with special interest previously in such functions defined on different type lattices such as uniform lattice like linear-type and non-uniform lattices, like quadratic, $q$-linear and $q$-quadratic types.
+In 1983, these functions were studied by Nikiforov and Uvarov who started from the second-order linear difference equation of hypergeometric-type satisfied by such functions, thereby paving the way for this theory to be developed by several other authors (see e.g. \cite{RAC, RM, ARS, ks, NSU, sus1, sus2}).
+Discrete polynomials are in the special class of these kind of hypergeometric functions and used in many problems \cite{RR1, RR2, RYR, ks, NSU, sus1, sus2}.

-The main aim in this work is to introduce a constructive approach for generating recurrence relations for the difference analogues of hypergeometric functions on the $q$-quadratic lattices $x(s)=c_1q^s+c_2q^{-s}+c_3$ which cover also the hypergeometric functions on the quadratic lattices $x(s)=c_1s^2+c_2s+c_3$ as a limit case when $q\longrightarrow 1$ (see e.g. \cite{ran1, NU-IT}).
+In particular, $q$-polynomials on the $q$-quadratic lattices have been of particular interest in recent studies (see e.g. \cite{RR1, RR2, RYR, ks, NSU, sus1, sus2}) since they are the most general discrete orthogonal families, from which all the other hypergeometric orthogonal polynomials can be obtained.
+Such polynomials are the solutions of the second-order difference equation of hypergeometric-type defined on the $q$-quadratic lattices.

-The recurrence relations are quite useful for the evaluation of the functions rather than the direct method.
-Moreover, they are important not only from the mathematical point of view but also because of they use in computing numerically the values of the corresponding special functions (see e.g. the references \cite{RCQ, GST1, GST2} and references there in).
+In this work, we introduce an approach to construct recurrence relations for the hypergeometric functions on the $q$-quadratic lattices $x(s)=c_1q^s+c_2q^{-s}+c_3$ which, also cover the hypergeometric-type functions on the quadratic lattices $x(s)=c_1s^2+c_2s+c_3$ as a limit case when $q\longrightarrow 1$ (see e.g. \cite{ran1}).
+Here, we also apply $q$-Racah and dual Hahn polynomials on the $q$-quadratic and quadratic lattices.